ESG Questionnaire Response - Fiera Capital Corporation

 • ESG – What it is and why it matters?

-6. Do you have periodic reviews of your ESG process/approach to assess its effectiveness?
+7. Do you have periodic reviews of your ESG process/approach to assess its effectiveness?
 What are the results?
 What would cause you to disregard ESG issues in your investment/analysis decisions?

 The Firm’s ESG-related policies are reviewed annually and updated as needed by our Sustainable Investing Team to ensure that the policies are effective and in line with best practices.
-The policy is then reviewed by the Compliance and Communications teams.
-Lastly, Fiera Capital’s Global ESG Committee reviews and approves the policy and any changes prior to its publication.

 Climate

-7. Describe how you identify, assess, and manage climate-related risks.
+8. Describe how you identify, assess, and manage climate-related risks, and whether climate-related risks and opportunities are integrated into pre-investment analysis.

 Environmental, social and governance (ESG) factors, including climate-related, are integrated into the fundamental investment decision-making process of the Integrated Fixed Income strategy.
 The team’s investment processes reflect the belief that organizations that successfully manage ESG factors create more resilient businesses/assets and are better positioned to deliver sustainable value over the long term.

 The team takes a holistic approach to sustainable investing by combining ESG factors into their corporate credit framework.
-Fiera Capital is of the view that climate change-related risks are increasingly important in fundamental analysis of a company because they have the potential to materially affect company value in the long run.
-In its analysis, the team is breaking down climate-related risks as follows:
+Fiera Capital is of the view that climate change related risks are increasingly important in fundamental analysis of a company because they have the potential to materially affect company value in the long run.
+In its analysis, the team is breaking down climate related risks as follows:

 • Transition risks, which are often easier to identify, and the team is relying both on its own/internal credit analysis and analyses done by our ESG data providers to assess this risk.
 According to the UN PRI’s “Inevitable Response” document, there are definitely some sectors that are more exposed to that risk and most often than not, the higher risk companies will be the ones that are lagging their peers in terms of carbon emissions (higher carbon intensity) and those that don’t have any plans to shift some of their operations.